DataDog/documentation/content/en/tracing/service_catalog/troubleshooting.md

 ## SLOs not listed in Setup Guidance section

 The count in the Service Catalog Setup Guidance section reflects the number of SLOs with `service` tags.
-If your SLOs are not listed, you can first verify if they have `service` tag values specified and matched with the service names in other product (e.g., APM, USM).
+If your SLOs are not listed, verify that they have `service` tag values specified and that they match with the service names in other products such as APM and USM.

 ## Additional telemetry is available to a service but it's not listed